xtcfe20/novelpad/README.md

   -webkit-user-select: none;
 }
 ```
-**Notice that there is no way to prevent user copy your text when you publish in Internet.**
+**/*Notice that there is no way to prevent user copy your text when you publish in Internet.**